Risks of hip and knee replacement

 - Deep vein thrombosis (DVT).
 These are blood clots that may form in your leg veins after surgery.

 - Pulmonary embolism.
-These are blood clots that may travel up to your lungs and cause serious breathing problems.
+These are blood clots that may travel up to your lungs and cause serious breathing and health problems.

 To lower your risk of blood clots: